 Best Cinco de Mayo specials

-This is, undeniably, the most baller of Cinco specials: Find a $100 margarita—yep, $100 for a solitary margarita—at all locations, for one day only.
-It comes served in a special Baccarat "Diamant Highball” glass, which you get to keep and normally retails for $280 a set.
-The margarita itself is a blend of Tequila Herradura Seleccioón Suprema, an ultra-premium 100-percent agave tequila that’s typically around $350 per bottle, and Grand Marnier Centenaire, usually around $200.
+This is, undeniably, the most baller of Cinco specials: Find a $100 margarita—yep, $100 for a solitary margarita—at all locations.
+The Fleming's Prime Margarita is making a comeback, but this year, it's available the entire month of May.
+It comes served in a special Baccarat "Diamant" tumbler, which you get to keep.
+The margarita itself is a blend of Tequila Ocho Extra Anejo La Latilla (which retails for around $200 per bottle) and Grand Marnier Cuvee du Centenaire (at around $150 per bottle).
 This is one to savor.

 Nothing screams “spring” like a garden party, and Gracias Madre’s got one comin’ right up for Cinco de Mayo.
-Enjoy that great patio from noon to 10pm while also enjoying $5 vegan street tacos—such as BBQ jackfruit and mole mushroom—plus $10 margaritas and $5 beers.
+From 11am to 10pm, there'll be a pop-up margarita garden next to the restaurant, plus a tarot reader, a mariachi band, food specials, vegan ice cream from neighboring spot Craig's, and tequila galore.
 The best part?
-No reservations necessary.
+No reservations necessary, and the event's free.
 Just roll through.
 Get thee to WeHo.

 This weekend, in a galaxy not at all far away, Arts District bar Here and Now is combining two holidays for one insane mashup: Star Wars Day—"May the Fourth be with you," etc.—is getting a very welcome Latin infusion thanks to some Cinco de Mayo flair.
 Stop by on Saturday and Sunday for the bar's Estar Guars party, complete with specials like the Jar Jar Links Mexican street dog or the SÍ-3P0 Golden Michelada.
 There'll even be a pet costume contest, Star Wars lotería and trivia, vendors, and vintage Latin vinyl DJ sets.
 We've got more info right over here.